katydid/parser-go-json/README.md

-## parser-go
+## parser-go-json

-Parser interface for Go.
+Parser for JSON in Go

-This includes tools for developing implementations of the parser interface, for example the `debug` package.